jasonhuh/CarND-Vehicle-Detection/README.md

 ####1.
 Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 Initially, I encountered the problems where the detected position of vehicles was jumping around for each frame with some false positives.
-I resolved this issue by storing the deteced positives (hot windows) to a queue, and generating the final position of vehicles by averaging the accumulated hot windows through heatmap and `label` function of `scipy.ndimage.measurements` library.
+I resolved this issue by storing the deteced labels to a queue, and generating the final labels of vehicles by averaging the accumulated labels through heatmap and `label` function of `scipy.ndimage.measurements` library.

 The pipeline may fail if the application encounters the following scenarios: